neverset123/YWHome/_posts/2020-09-07-Python Wheel.md

 3. build manylinux  wheel
 PyPA provides a set of Docker images for many linux environments
 4. Bundling Shared Libraries
-auditwheel will bundle external libraries into an already-built wheel. auditwheel is present on the manylinux Docker images delocate does the same on macOS.
+auditwheel will bundle external libraries into an already-built wheel. auditwheel is present on the manylinux Docker images;
+delocate does the same on macOS.

         $ auditwheel repair <path-to-wheel.whl>  # For manylinux